Skip to main content

 • It's worth noting that the Anti-Money Laundering Act of 2020 has required FinCEN to analyze any changes needed to the CDD legislation once FinCEN establishes the beneficial ownership registry.
 Although details for this requirement are very late in coming to fruition, you should keep your eyes open for future updates on CDD and beneficial ownership changes.

-A possible sixth pillar for AML compliance
+A possible sixth pillar for AML compliance: Risk assessment requirement

 The risk assessment process has been a regulatory expectation for AML/CFT programs for a long time but has never been codified until mentioned in the AML/CFT proposed rule.
 If the rule is finalized as currently written, a financial institution would be mandated to establish a risk assessment process to serve as the basis of the AML/CFT program.
 FinCEN intends for financial institutions to utilize a dynamic and recurrent risk assessment process not only to assess and understand a financial institution's money laundering and terrorist financing risks but also to manage and mitigate those risks reasonably.
 Once the final rule is published, the FFIEC will likely incorporate this requirement as the primary pillar of an AML/CFT program.